syncfusion-content/blazor-docs/blazor/datagrid/how-to/effectively-add-range-of-items-to-observable-collection.md

 ---
 layout: post
-title: How to Effectively Add Range Of Items To Observable Collection in Blazor DataGrid Component | Syncfusion
-description: Checkout and learn about Effectively Add Range Of Items To Observable Collection in Blazor DataGrid component of Syncfusion, and more details.
+title: Effectively add a range of items into ObservableCollection
+description: Learn how to add a range of items into ObservableCollection data bind to Blazor DataGrid component
 platform: Blazor
 control: DataGrid
 documentation: ug
----

----
-title: "Effectively add a range of items into ObservableCollection"
-component: "DataGrid"
-description: "Learn how to add a range of items into ObservableCollection data bind to Blazor DataGrid component"
 ---

 # Effectively add a range of items into ObservableCollection